-- A student has persistently failed to follow the school's behaviour policy despite the tiered intervention / support outlined in the school behaviour policy (see appendix 5); - A student attended another school on a passport placement but their behaviour has not improved since returning to Hillcrest; - A student is involved in a serious breach of the school rules and their actions have put the safety of staff and other students at risk; - A student has received multiple fixed period internal and external suspension; and/or - A student who is at risk of permanent exclusion.
+- A student has persistently failed to follow the school's behaviour policy despite the tiered intervention / support outlined in the school behaviour policy; - A student attended another school on a passport placement but their behaviour has not improved since returning to Hillcrest; - A student is involved in a serious breach of the school rules and their actions have put the safety of staff and other students at risk; - A student who has received 10 or more C3 consequences in an academic year; - A student has received multiple fixed period internal and external suspensions; and/or - A student who is at risk of permanent exclusion.

-As part of the process, our Deputy Headteacher (Pastoral) and the OAKS Behaviour Co-ordinator will meet with the student and parent / carer to discuss the reasons for and benefits of the managed move and secure consent from the parent / carer.
-The Deputy Headteacher (Pastoral) will then attend a Sharing Panel meeting where a decision will be made on the most appropriate placement school.
+As part of the process, our OSD Co-ordinator and the OAKS Behaviour Co-ordinator will meet with the student and parent / carer to discuss the reasons for and benefits of the managed move and secure consent from the parent / carer.
+The Deputy Headteacher (Pastoral) and OSD Co-ordinator will then attend a Sharing Panel meeting where a decision will be made on the most appropriate placement school.
 Various factors will be considered when agreeing the most appropriate placement school:

-- Distance from the family home; - Level of behavioural support schools can provide based on needs of the student; - Historic or current issues with students currently attending the proposed school; and - Nature and extent of any safeguarding issues and support required.
+- Distance from the family home; - Level of behavioural support schools can provide based on needs of the student;

+- Historic or current issues with students currently attending the proposed school; and - Nature and extent of any safeguarding issues and support required.